aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ### Signing Word Document using Signature Provider Identifier

-Below example shows how to sign Word document using signature provider identifier.
+Below example demonstrates how to sign Word document using signature provider identifier.
 The cryptographic service provider (CSP) is an independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption.
-MS Office reserves the value of {00000000-0000-0000-0000-000000000000} for its default signature provider.
+MS Office reserves the value of 00000000-0000-0000-0000-000000000000 for its default signature provider.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Signature-SigningSignatureLine-SetSignatureProviderID.cs" >}}